sparrowsaurora/sparrowsaurora/README.md

 ### Bash-Salt

 ![File Structure Mapper header image](https://github.com/sparrowsaurora/File-Stucture-Mapper/blob/main/project_header.gif)
 <sup>This is an image of the file structure mapping tool in Bash-salt</sup>

-A play on words of Bassalt, this is a collection of extra commands and tools for bash to make my life a little easier I was frustrated with manually making file maps, not having quick access to a ToDo list, and typing in long commands, so i made this.
+A play on words of Bassalt, this is a collection of extra commands and tools for bash to make my life a little easier.
+I was frustrated with manually making file maps, not having quick access to a ToDo list, and typing in long commands, so i made this.

 **`Python`**